EGI-Federation/fedcloud-documentation/source/vmi.rst

 Virtual Machine Image Management
 ================================

-Users of the EGI Cloud, create Virtual Machines (VMs) on the providers.
+Users of the EGI Cloud create Virtual Machines (VMs) on the providers.
 Those VMs are started from images: templates for the root volume of the running instances, i.e. operating system and applications available initially on a VM.
 The AppDB collects the Virtual Machine Images available on the service as